Posted on Leave a comment

 As you become more accustomed to smoking the mixture of tobacco, honeyweed and lavender, start adding in a higher percentage of honeyweed leaf.

-There is no need to rush any of these steps.
-However, this is your program, and you control how fast or slowly it advances.
+There is no need to rush any of these steps, this is your program, and you control how fast or slowly it advances.

 Step Three: Continue replacing the tobacco and begin getting accustomed to the herb that can help relive withdrawal symptoms.